madelinelyons/ShutTheBox-python/README.md

 # ShutTheBox-python
-Original python scripts for the unity game I made a few months later
+Original python script for the unity game I made a few months later